Coreoz/Wisp/README.md

 Scalable thread pool
 --------------------

-By default the thread pool size will only grow up from 0 to 10 threads (+ 1 thread reserved for the scheduler).
+By default the thread pool size will only grow up, from 0 to 10 threads (and not scale down).
 But it is also possible to define a maximum keep alive duration after which idle threads will be removed from the pool.
 This can be configured this way:
 ```java